Interested in Education, Youth Development, and Health? Mentor with MIKE!

 - Open to participate in training and give feedback on your experience

-- Interview with MIKE Program staff
+- Orientation and Interview with MIKE Program staff

 - Fingerprint background check and reference check